whipowill/ahk-d2-autoattack/README.md

 A script that lets you hold down ``spacebar`` to simulate repeated mouse clicks.

-Designed for ARPG games that are very clicky, specifically Diablo II, saving you from developing carpal tunnel syndrome.
+I wrote this for playing ARPG games that are very clicky, saving me from developing carpal tunnel syndrome.
+I'm currently using this to play Diablo II Resurrected, but it requires that I type the ``/nopickup`` command to avoid picking up all the items on the ground.

 ## For PC

 This is really great.
-The advanced version is what I use on Diablo II Resurrected.

 ### Original